huggingface/blog/deploy-with-openvino.md

 ---
-title: Optimize and deploy 🤗 Transformer models with Optimum-Intel and OpenVINO Gen.AI
+title: Optimize and deploy 🤗 Transformer models with Optimum-Intel and OpenVINO GenAI
 authors:
 - user: AlexKoff88
   guest: true
+  org: Intel
 - user: MrOpenVINO
   guest: true
+  org: Intel
 - user: katuni4ka
   guest: true
+  org: Intel
 - user: sandye51
   guest: true
+  org: Intel
 - user: raymondlo84
   guest: true
+  org: Intel
 - user: helenai
   guest: true
+  org: Intel
 - user: sayakpaul
 - user: echarlaix
 ---

-# Optimize and deploy 🤗 Transformer models with Optimum-Intel and OpenVINO Gen.AI
+# Optimize and deploy 🤗 Transformer models with Optimum-Intel and OpenVINO GenAI

 When it comes to the Edge or Client deployment of the Transformers models Python is not always a suitable solution for this purpose.
 Many ISV's applications are written in C++ and require model inference API to be also in C++.
 Another aspect of such deployment is the application footprint which also should be minimized to simplify SW installation and update.
 [OpenVINO Toolkit](https://docs.openvino.ai/) initially emerged as a C++ AI inference solution that has bindings to popular programming languages such as Python or Java.
 It continues to be popular for Edge and Client deployment with the minimum dependencies on 3rd party SW libraries.

-Recently, OpenVINO introduced [Generative AI (Gen.AI) API](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/genai-guide.html) designed to simplify integration of Generative AI model inference into C++ (or Python) application with the minimum external dependencies.
-LLM inference is the first feature in Gen.AI API that is currently available.
-OpenVINO Gen.AI SW package is supplied with [OpenVINO Tokenizers](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/ov-tokenizers.html) library required for text tokenization-detokenization which is lightweight and has C++ API as well.
-Gen.AI repository also contains various [examples](https://github.com/openvinotoolkit/openvino.genai/tree/master/samples): from naive LLM decoder-based inference to speculative decoding.
+Recently, OpenVINO introduced [Generative AI (GenAI) API](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/genai-guide.html) designed to simplify integration of Generative AI model inference into C++ (or Python) application with the minimum external dependencies.
+LLM inference is the first feature in GenAI API that is currently available.
+OpenVINO GenAI SW package is supplied with [OpenVINO Tokenizers](https://docs.openvino.ai/2024/learn-openvino/llm_inference_guide/ov-tokenizers.html) library required for text tokenization-detokenization which is lightweight and has C++ API as well.
+GenAI repository also contains various [examples](https://github.com/openvinotoolkit/openvino.genai/tree/master/samples): from naive LLM decoder-based inference to speculative decoding.

-In this blog post, we will outline the LLM deployment steps that include exporting model from Transformers library to OpenVINO Intermediate Representation (IR) using [Optimum-Intel](https://huggingface.co/docs/optimum/en/intel/index), model optimization with [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf), and deployment with new Gen.AI API.
+In this blog post, we will outline the LLM deployment steps that include exporting model from Transformers library to OpenVINO Intermediate Representation (IR) using [Optimum-Intel](https://huggingface.co/docs/optimum/en/intel/index), model optimization with [Neural Network Compression Framework (NNCF)](https://github.com/openvinotoolkit/nncf), and deployment with new GenAI API.
 We will guide the user through all these steps and highlight changes of basic model KPIs, namely accuracy and performance.

 ## Pre-requisites